nullpointer-io/stablediffusion/README.md

 pip install requirements.txt
 ```

+**Recommendation**
-**Recommendation**: To avoid clutter of Python libraries on your workstation you should use tools like pyenv and/or pipenv.
+To avoid clutter of Python libraries on your workstation you should use tools like pyenv and/or pipenv.

 ## Execute